History of Kyle Tucker in Timeline

 Kyle Tucker

-Kyle Tucker is a professional baseball right fielder.
-He currently plays for the Chicago Cubs in Major League Baseball (MLB).
-Prior to joining the Cubs, Tucker played for the Houston Astros.
-Tucker is an accomplished MLB player known for his skills as a right fielder.
+Kyle Daniel Tucker, nicknamed "King Tuck," is an American professional baseball right fielder currently playing for the Chicago Cubs in Major League Baseball (MLB).
+He formerly played for the Houston Astros.
+Tucker has also represented the United States in international baseball competitions.
+He is primarily known for his role as an outfielder in professional baseball.

-On January 17, 1997, Kyle Daniel Tucker was born.
+On January 17, 1997, Kyle Daniel Tucker, nicknamed King Tuck, was born.
 He is an American professional baseball right fielder.

 Others born on this day/year